“Trying to figure out how to forget about your ex,” should be the definition of all-sh*t-lost insanity.

 I always say – contradiction is the root of all misery.
 You can’t spend your time focusing on NOT contacting/thinking about your ex and then beat yourself up for obsessing and not being able to forget him/her.

 How to forget about your ex RULE #3: It’s not about erasing, it’s about phasing out.

 Trying to erase your ex from your mind is not only unreasonable, it’s holding yourself to a standard of emotional perfection and perfection is the lowest standard that you can hold yourself to.

 Think of your belief system like a set of employees.
 By promoting your fears, you’ll end up hiring employees that will rob you blind while speaking your praises.
-You already went through that in the relationsh*t you’re mourning the loss of.
-If you continue to do it to yourself, how are you really any different from the f*cktards?
+You already went through that in the relationship you are mourning the loss of.
+If you continue to do it to yourself, how are you really any different from your toxic ex?

 Loving yourself is not complicated.
-It’s making the decision NOW to have your own back and reinforcing that decision through acceptance and rejection of other people’s behavior.
+It’s making the decision NOW to have your own back and reinforcing that decision by rejecting the hurtful inconsistencies of toxic people.